Quantifying the Impact of Structured Output Format on Large Language Models through Causal Inference: Introduction

 While structured output is widely adopted in industrial scenarios \citep{ayala-bechard-2024-reducing}, its impact on the generation quality of LLMs, compared to the standard unstructured format, remains insufficiently explored.
 Figure \ref{example} presents a real-world example from the Last Letter Concatenation task \citep{wei2022chain}, showing the inconsistent accuracies of different structured formats on the same case.
 Several prior studies have examined this problem but tend to reach one-sided conclusions that structured output either improves or impairs generation quality. \citet{guo2025structuredoutputsenablegeneralpurpose} identified two common challenges in medical question answering: unstructured outputs often contain factual inaccuracies and incomplete information, which are not fully resolved by the Chain of Thought (CoT) strategy \citep{wei2022chain}.
 To address this, they propose explicitly structuring the output generation process of LLMs, resulting in more factual and comprehensive responses. \citet{tam-etal-2024-speak} present a different perspective, reporting a decline in the reasoning performance of LLMs when generating structured outputs compared to free-form responses.
+Similar observations regarding the negative impact of structured output on generation quality have been reported in recent studies \citep{wang2025reassessing,jang2025instajudge,chen2025hierarchical,shi2025answering}.
 However, \citet{Will-Kurt} challenges the conclusions in \citet{tam-etal-2024-speak} by conducting experiments on the same datasets and deriving that structured generation improves LLMs' generation.
 This study attributes the contradictory findings to an experimental design in the earlier work: the failure to design comparable prompts for structured and unstructured formats, rendering the comparisons nonequivalent.

 These studies focus on relatively narrow reasoning tasks and domains, leading to statements of uniformly positive or negative impacts that may not generalize.
 Also, some experiments lack direct comparability due to differences in prompt design, causing a loosely controlled evaluation across formats \citep{Will-Kurt}.
 In addition, these explorations apply similar strategy to investigate the impact of structured output that comparing the final aggregate metrics' differences between structured and unstructured output, which is relatively rudimentary and may obscure the nuanced and heterogeneous relationship \citep{causalai,hu2025extract}.
 Although an intuitive idea is to compute statistical differences between evaluation metrics under scenarios with and without structured formats, such methods remain at the bottom rung of causation ladder, and findings based solely on them lack sufficient rigor for application in highly regulated industries \citep{10.5555/3238230,jin2023cladder}.